eriocnemis/m2.SalesAutoCancelRuleApi/README.md

-# Magento2 Sales Auto Cancel Rule Api
+# Magento2 Sales AutoCancel Rule Api

 The module serves as application program interface (API) responsible for functionality of order auto cancel rules manage as well as bulk operations.
-This module is installed as part of [Sales Auto Cancel Rule Kit](https://github.com/eriocnemis/m2.SalesAutoCancelRuleKit).
+This module is installed as part of [Sales AutoCancel Rule Kit](https://github.com/eriocnemis/m2.SalesAutoCancelRuleKit).
 It cannot be deleted or disabled.

 ## Extensibility